Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

-then up to the constant phase, there exists a unique complex-valued minimizer of $e_F(a)$ as $a\nearrow a^*$. \end{thm}

-We note that depending on the shape of $h(x)$, the critical point $y_0\in\R^2$ of (\ref{s.9}) can be nonzero, and the non-degeneracy of (\ref{s.9}) is defined in the sense of (\ref{s.8}).
-In view of Example \ref{1:example}, our Theorem \ref{thm1.2} shows that the uniqueness of complex-valued minimizers for $e_F(a)$ as $a\nearrow a^*$ holds for non-radially symmetric traps $V(x)$.
-In view of \cite[Chapter 7]{A}, one may wonder whether the uniqueness of Theorem \ref{thm1.2} can provide the first step towards the free-vortex of minimizers for $e_F(a)$ under the non-symmetric traps $V(x)$.
+We remark that the local uniqueness, up to a constant phase, of Theorem \ref{thm1.2} holds in the following sense: there exists a minimizer $u_a$ of $e_F(a)$ such that any minimizer $U_a$ of $e_F(a)$ satisfies $U_a\equiv u_ae^{i\theta_a}$ in $\R^2$ for $a^*-a>0$ small enough, where $\theta _a\in[0,2\pi)$ is a suitable constant phase depending on $a$.
+We note that depending on the shape of $h(x)$, the unique non-degenerate critical point of $H(y)$ can be nonzero.
+Example \ref{1:example} gives an explicit example that the uniqueness of Theorem \ref{thm1.2} holds for non-radially symmetric traps $V(x)$.

-Even though the similar local uniqueness of complex-valued solutions were investigated in \cite{Cao,GLY} and somewhere else, to our best knowledge, those arguments do not work in our situation.
-Actually, the topological degree argument (e.g. \cite{Cao}) seems not work for proving Theorem \ref{thm1.2}, due to the possible multiplicity of the Lagrange multiplier $\mu = \mu (a)\in \R$ in the following Euler-Lagrange equation
+Even though the similar local uniqueness of complex-valued solutions was investigated in \cite{Cao,GLY} and somewhere else, to our best knowledge, those arguments do not work in our situation.
+Actually, it seems that the topological degree argument (e.g. \cite{Cao}) does not work for proving Theorem \ref{thm1.2}, due to the possible multiplicity of the Lagrange multiplier $\mu = \mu (a)\in \R$ in the following Euler-Lagrange equation

-which is associated to the complex-valued minimizer $u_a$ of $e_F(a)$.
-On the other hand, the local uniqueness of \cite[Theorem 1.3]{GLY} follows heavily from the fact that if $V(x)=|x|^2$, then $Im(u_a)\equiv 0$ as $a\nearrow a^*$, which is however false generally for the non-radially symmetric case of $V(x)$.
+for any given $0<a<a^*$.
+On the other hand, the local uniqueness of \cite[Theorem 1.3]{GLY} follows strongly from the conclusion that if $V(x)=|x|^2$, then $Im(u_a)\equiv 0$ as $a\nearrow a^*$, which is however false generally for the non-radially symmetric case of $V(x)$.
 Therefore, it is necessary to investigate a different approach for proving Theorem \ref{thm1.2}.

-Motivated by \cite{CLL,Grossi,Deng,GL,GLW} and the references therein, we shall prove Theorem \ref{thm1.2} by constructing various Pohozaev identities, which were widely used in the existing literature mainly for studying the real-valued elliptic problems.
-Comparing with the existing works, e.g. \cite{CLL,Grossi,Deng,GL,GLW}, there however appear some new difficulties in studying $e_F(a)$ by local Pohozaev identities.
-Actually, one cannot establish directly local Pohozaev identities of the complex-valued minimizers $u_a$, due to the appearance of the rotating term $i\, \Omega \, (x^{\perp}\cdot \nabla u_a)$ in (\ref{A:eqn}).
-We shall overcome this first difficulty by carefully investigating, instead of (\ref{A:eqn}), the coupled system of $(R_a(x), I_a(x))$ for $u_a:=R_a+i I_a$, where $ R_a$ and $I_a$ denote the real and imaginary parts of $u_a$, respectively.
+Motivated by \cite{CLL,Grossi,Deng,GL,GLW} and the references therein, we shall prove Theorem \ref{thm1.2} by constructing various Pohozaev identities, which were widely used in the existing literature of studying the real-valued elliptic PDEs.